A Guide To Wheelchair Injury Claims – How To Claim Compensation

 Injured In A Hospital Wheelchair

 As a patient in a hospital, you are also owed a duty of care.
-You are entitled to receive care of a minimum standard.
-Medical professionals should act in a way that ensures that their patients don’t experience unnecessary harm.
+You are entitled to receive care of a minimum standard expected of medical professionals.

-If you were caused unnecessary harm by the negligence of a medical professional, then you could be entitled to claim compensation.
-For example, if a doctor attempted to move you from a bed to a wheelchair and were too rough, causing you to fall out of the chair and injure yourself, you may be able to claim.
+If the negligent actions of a medical professional caused you to suffer unnecessary harm, then you may be eligible to pursue compensation.
+For example, if a doctor attempted to move you from a bed to a wheelchair and was too rough, causing you to fall out of the chair and injure yourself.

 Contact our advisers to find out more about how wheelchair injury claims may be handled if they occur in a hospital.